 All the attractions, all the fun: we give you the lowdown on Canopy Park at Jewel Changi Airport...

 Who’d have thought that going to the airport JUST FOR FUN would be a thing?
 Well, here in Singapore it totally is – especially since we aren’t going on any holidays any time soon!
-We’ve always sang the praises of Changi Airport being so kid-friendly, and with the opening of Jewel we have even more reasons to swing by, sans flight.
+We’ve always sung the praises of Changi Airport being so kid-friendly, and with the opening of Jewel we have even more reasons to swing by, sans flight.
 In fact, we’re pretty sure a family photo in front of the HSBC Rain Vortex (pictured above) is a rite of passage for every Singaporean.
 One of our fave things to do when we’re in the area?
-Spending time with the kids at Canopy Park at Jewel Changi, the indoor green haven that the HoneyKids fams can’t get enough of.
-The good news?
-It’s now reopened, so be sure to head there with the kids.
-Without further ado, here’s our parent’s guide to Canopy Park…
+Spending time with the kids at Canopy Park at Jewel Changi, AKA the indoor green haven that the HoneyKids fams can’t get enough of.
+So without further ado, here’s our parent’s guide to Canopy Park…

 The HoneyKids guide to Canopy Park at Jewel Changi

 Situated on Level 5 of Jewel, Canopy Park is a 14,000 square metre recreational park full of awesome attractions dedicated to one thing: fun!
 Both kids and adults will really enjoy exploring each of its sights – keep on reading to plan your visit and work out which elements best cater to your family.
 One more thing: “Have a sparkling time!”
 (You’ll hear that a lot!)